Closing costs on Costa Rica property, how to calculate and who pays

 - On the remaining balance a 1% fee

 To make the calculation of closing costs on Costa Rica property effortless.
-Visit Attorney Property Services closing cost calculator below.
+Visit the Attorney Property Services closing cost calculator below.
 Make sure you set the dollar exchange before starting your calculation.

 Selection of the closing attorney